Who was the Real Saint Nicholas? - American Minute with Bill Federer

 Then the first major heresy in church history began.
 A church leader named Arius began the Arian Heresy, saying Jesus was a created being and less than God.

-Arius wrote a catchy song, resulting in many Visigoth immigrants into Rome converting to Arianism.
+Arius wrote a catchy song that led to many Visigoth immigrants converting to Arianism.

 The heresy not only split the church, but the Roman Empire.